Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: INTRODUCTION

 \subsection{Motivation and advantages}

-Multiqubit quantum controlled phase gate shown in Fig. \ref{fig1} play a key role in the realization of quantum error correction \cite{zub10} and implementation of Grover's algorithm for eight objects \cite{msz}.
-Quantum gate with multiple target qubits shown in Fig. \ref{fig2} are of great importance in the realization of entanglement preparation \cite{msv}, error correction \cite{fg}, discrete cosine transform \cite{tb}, and quantum cloning \cite{sl}.
+Multi-qubit quantum controlled phase-gate as shown in Fig. \ref{fig1} plays a key role in the realization of quantum error correction \cite{zub10} and implementation of Grover's algorithm for eight objects \cite{msz, wg}.
+Quantum gate with multiple target qubits shown in Fig. \ref{fig2} are of great importance for the realization of entanglement preparation \cite{msv}, error correction \cite{fg}, discrete cosine transform \cite{tb}, and quantum cloning \cite{sl}.

-Some interesting scheme for the realization of multiqubit quantum gates have been proposed.
-In an earlier studies, J. T Chang et al. \cite{jt} presented three-qubit quantum phase gate with four-level atom in a cascade configuration initially in its ground state through a three-mode optical cavity.
-C. P. Yang et al. \cite{han} presented an n-qubit controlled phase gate with superconducting quantum-interference devices (SQUIDs) by coupling them to a superconducting resonator.
-Recently, some schemes are proposed for the realization of a multiqubit phase gate with a fixed phase-shift of $\pi $ on each target qubit and multiqubit phase gate with random phase-shift on each target qubit \cite{physica, nori, nori2}.
+Some interesting scheme for the realization of multi-qubit quantum gates have been proposed.
+For example, Chang et al. \cite{jt} presented a three-qubit quantum phase-gate with a four-level atom in a cascade configuration initially prepared in their ground state interacting with a three-mode optical cavity.
+Yang et al, \cite{han} presented an n-qubit controlled phase gate with superconducting quantum-interference devices (SQUIDs) by coupling them to a superconducting resonator.
+Recently, some interesting schemes are also proposed for the realization of a multi-qubit phase-gate with a fixed phase-shift of $\pi $ on each target qubit and multi-qubit phase-gate with a random phase-shift on each target qubit \cite{physica, nori, nori2}.